 Benoît Cosnefroy finishes third at the European Championships (Image credit: Justin Setterfield/Getty Images)

 Denmark head to Flanders with impressive strength-in-depth.
 Defending Tour of Flanders champion Kasper Asgreen leads, though he isn’t their only option.
 Magnus Cort had an electric Vuelta a España with three stage wins, although only one of his 21 pro victories have come on Belgian soil — stage 5 of the BinckBank Tour in 2018.
 Mads Pedersen is another option for Denmark — he’s a fast finisher, so would be particularly dangerous from a reduced bunch.
+Michael Valgren has soared into form as of late with two victories in Italy.
+He defeated the in-form Colbrelli at Coppa Sabatini last week.
 Mikkel Frølich Honoré could be Denmark's wildcard.
 The Deceuninck - Quick Step rider was Julian Alaphilippe’s primary lieutenant at the Tour of Britain, confirming the fine form which earned him podiums at the Bretagne Classic and Clásica San Sebastian.

 When Primož Roglič and Tadej Pogačar are present, you can never count out Slovenia.
 We have rarely seen the duo tackle cobbles before, which makes them something of a wildcard.
 However, Matej Mohorič is more accomplished on cobblestones — he won the queen stage of the Benelux Tour earlier this month.
 He’s also proven to be highly adept at competing over long distances, so the 268km course works in his favour.

 Other riders to keep an eye on include Marc Hirschi, Nils Politt, Peter Sagan, Michael Matthews and Michał Kwiatkowski.